lilyball/slack-groupme-gateway/README.md

 # Gateways
 [[gateways]]
-groupme = "1234" # group id of the configured GroupMe group sack = "gateway-channel" # name of the configured Slack channel
+groupme = "1234" # group id of the configured GroupMe group slack = "gateway-channel" # name of the configured Slack channel
 ```

 ## Slack